ChrisKellFSD/console-geeks/README.md

 ![Popular Profiles 3](docs/misc/pprofiles-accordion.JPG)

 ## Future Development
 - I would have liked to have a side nav and wanted to use the bootstrap one but was only availble in the newest version.
-As I was working with an older version of bootstrap, I didn't think it was worth potentially breaking some bootstrap elements (The accodion component for example has different naming conventions in newer versions).
+As I was working with an older version of bootstrap, I didn't think it was worth potentially breaking some bootstrap elements (The accordion component for example has different naming conventions in newer versions).
 - Private messaging between users
 - The ability to create groups
 - Notifications for when a user receives a new follow, comment or like